 Everyman is programmed to be a fool.
 It's impossible to tell him anything because his mind is so filthy with the lies he's internalized that he is inoculated with resistance to the truth.
 He is made an intelligent moron.
 Slightly above him are those who "are in the know" that it's about having more than others but still think it's a "good thing."
-They confuse moral good with the con artists'.
+They confuse moral good with the con artists' success at swindling the rest of us.
 T. Partes is representative of lower class Republicans and Libertarians, who form most of that group.
-Some of the ruling elite are also that kind of idiot.
+Some of the ruling elites are also the kind of idiots that eat up that shit.

-Somewhere though, there are the cynical parasites who created the system.
-They're fools of another sort, who systematically weaken the Human Race for individual gain.
+"Somewhere though, there are the cynical parasites who created the system," asserts Radi.
+"They're fools of another sort, who systematically weaken the Human Race for individual gain.
 They threaten our survival.
 Until enough of us realize, it's us against them, there is no way to stop them.
 The rich are the ultimate enemy.
-They are more dire than all the tyrants and terrorists since the beginning of civilization.
+They are more dire than all the tyrants and terrorists since the beginning of civilization."